GoogleChrome/developer.chrome.com/site/en/docs/crux/historical-api/index.md

 #### Metric value types

-As the CrUX Historical API uses the same metric value types, you can reference [the as the daily CrUX API dimensions documentation](../api/#metric-value-types) for more details.
+As the CrUX Historical API uses the same metric value types, you can reference [the daily CrUX API metric value types documentation](../api/#metric-value-types) for more details.

 ### Collection Periods